NOMRBF1

 Minimum Subsequent Investment – MYR 250,000

-Nomura Ringgit Bond Fund 1 image
+Nomura Ringgit Bond Fund 1 is distributed by distribution partners below:

 Fees & Charges